How To Make A Duvet Cover

 This post contains affiliate links for your convenience.
 Read the full disclosure.

-- 5 yards of 42 inch fabric (I bought this basic cotton blend fabric online at Spoonflower.
+- 5 yards of 42 inch wide fabric (I bought this basic cotton blend fabric online at Spoonflower.
 It is called "New Teal Twostep" by Cest la viv)

 - One queen flat sheet